ChatGPT vs Claude (2026): which one should you actually pay for?

 Privacy and data use

-Both vendors offer enterprise tiers where your data isn't used for training.
-On the consumer Plus / Pro tiers, OpenAI's default is "your chats may be used for training unless you opt out in settings" and Anthropic's default is "your conversations are not used for training."
-For sensitive work, Claude is the safer default.
-For team / enterprise deployments, both are fine if configured correctly.
+Both offer enterprise tiers where your data isn't used for training.
+On the consumer tiers the defaults differ: OpenAI's historical default is "your chats may be used for training unless you opt out in settings," while Anthropic's default is "your conversations are not used for training."
+For sensitive work on a personal plan, Claude is the safer default.
+For team/enterprise, both are fine when configured correctly — verify the setting yourself rather than trusting a default.

 The honest weaknesses of each